 Mallory Square will give you the most unobstructed views of the setting sun.
 But the sunsets in Key West paint the sky in all sorts of colours that will make views absolutely breathtaking.

 So find yourself a quiet place on Smathers Beach, catch a sunset cruise around the island, or simply take in the view from your hotel.
+The Key West Historic Seaport, not far from Mallory Square, is another great sunset spot.

 You can’t go wrong with a Key West sunset!